wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-upgrade-skype-business/includes/upgrade-skype-on-premises.md

 The final step is to move users to Teams.
 This might involve one or two steps depending on your current on-premises environment.

 In an on-premises deployment of Skype for Business Server that is enabled for hybrid, you can move users between the on-premises environment and the cloud (whether to Microsoft Teams or to Skype for Business Online).
-Whether a user is located on-premises or in the cloud is known as the user’s Skype for Business home:
+Whether a user is located on-premises or in the cloud is known as the user's Skype for Business home:

 - Users who are homed on-premises interact with on-premises Skype for Business servers.
 - Users who are homed online may interact with Skype for Business Online service.

 Teams users inherently have a Skype for Business home, whether they use Skype for Business or not.
 If you have on-premises Skype for Business users that are also using Teams (side by side), those users are homed on-premises.
 Teams users with Skype for Business on-premises do not have the ability to interoperate with Skype for Business users from their Teams client, nor can they communicate from Teams with users in a federated organization.
 Such functionality is only available after the user is moved from Skype for Business on-premises to online.
 When you move a user to online, you can either allow them to use Skype for Business Online (and, optionally, Teams) or you can make them Teams Only.
-If your organization is already using Teams, it’s recommended that you move them to TeamsOnly mode, which will ensure that routing of all incoming chats and calls lands in their Teams client.
+If your organization is already using Teams, it's recommended that you move them to TeamsOnly mode, which will ensure that routing of all incoming chats and calls lands in their Teams client.

 ### Prerequisites